 Wilson Family Chiropractic understands that price is a concern when it comes to your choice of chiropractic care.
 Our staff at Wilson Family Chiropractic is most knowledgeable and is here to discuss your particular situation.

-Please be aware that although not every chiropractic treatment technique has gone to the degree to develop and publish its algorithm of decision-making - its "standard of care" - a specific algorithm of decision-making is published regarding application of Cox Technic flexion distraction and decompression, our featured chiropractic technique of choice.
+Please be aware that although not every chiropractic treatment technique has gone to the degree to develop and publish its algorithm of decision-making - its "standard of care" - a specific algorithm of decision-making is published regarding application of Cox Technic flexion distraction and decompression, our highlighted chiropractic technique of choice.
 This recognized and publicized protocol calls for 3 to 6 visits per week as a standard for care of a radicular pain patient (one who has intense pain shooting down the leg or arm) and 2 to 3 visits per week for a non-radicular patient (one whose pain is contained only in the back or neck).

 If your chiropractic insurance coverage covers spinal manipulation, it will most likely pay for Cox Technic.
 The same applies for coverage of ancillary care items (like hot/cold therapy, electrical stimulation, nutrition, support belts).
 Check with your insurance plan or ask our staff to help you find out.